-- 2.4.2 Wages paid meet or exceed: - 1) Minimum forest\ industry standards; or - 2) Other recognized forest\ industry wage agreements; or - 3) Living wages\ that are higher than legal\ minimum wages. - 2.4.3 Wages, salaries and contracts are paid on time. - 2.5 The Organization\ shall demonstrate that workers\ have job-specific training and supervision to safely and effectively implement the Management Plan\ and all management activities.
-(C7.3 P&C V4) - 2.5.1 Workers\ have job specific training consistent with Annex B and supervision to safely and effectively contribute to the implementation of the management plan\ and all management activities. - 2.5.2 Up to date training records are kept for all relevant workers\. - 2.6 The Organization\ through engagement\ with workers\ shall have mechanisms for resolving grievances and for providing fair compensation\ to workers\ for loss or damage to property, occupational diseases\, or occupational injuries\ sustained while working for The Organization\. (new) - 2.6.1 A dispute\ resolution process is in place, developed through culturally appropriate\ engagement\ with workers\. - 2.6.2 Workers\ grievances are identified and responded to and are either resolved or are in the dispute\ resolution process. - 2.6.3 Up-to-date records of workers\ grievances related to workers\ loss or damage of property, occupational diseases\ or injuries are maintained including: - 1) Steps taken to resolve grievances; - 2) Outcomes of all dispute\ resolution processes including fair compensation\; and - 3) Unresolved disputes\, the reasons they are not resolved, and how they will be resolved. - 2.6.4 Fair compensation\ is provided to workers\ for work-related loss or damage of property and occupational disease\ or injuries.
+- 2) ensures that there is co-operation and co-ordination with any other collecting/harvesting activities in the area concerned; - 3) collaborates and works in conjunction with local community/producer groups. - NTFP 2.5.1.4 Workers harvesting and processing Baobab or their representatives (e.g. community representative, chief, etc.), have a signed contract including an agreement as to what is being harvested and how this is to be carried out. - 2.5.2 Up to date training records are kept for all relevant workers. - Verifiers: Training Records, Training Certificates where applicable, Interview with workers - 2.6 The Organization through engagement with workers shall have mechanisms for resolving grievances and for providing fair compensation to workers for loss or damage to property, occupational diseases, or occupational injuries sustained while working for The Organization. - 2.6.1 A dispute resolution process is in place, developed through culturally appropriate engagement with workers. - 2.6.2 Workers grievances are identified and responded to and are either resolved or are in the disputeresolution process. - 2.6.3 Up-to-date records of workers grievances related to workers loss or damage of property, occupational diseases or injuries are maintained including: - 1) Steps taken to resolve grievances; - 2) Outcomes of all dispute resolution processes including fair compensation; and - 3) Unresolved disputes, the reasons they are not resolved, and how they will be resolved. - 2.6.4 Fair compensation is provided to workers for work-related loss or damage of property and occupational disease or injuries.